top of page

 Muscle Imbalances

 Muscle imbalances around the hip and knee are another common cause.
-According to a study, weakness in hip abductors can lead to a 20-40% increase in knee strain during running.
-A lack of strength in these muscles can misalign the knee, resulting in pain.
+Studies indicate that weakness in hip abductors can lead to a 20-40% increase in knee strain during running.
+Insufficient strength in these muscles can misalign the knee, resulting in pain.

-Incorporating targeted strength and flexibility exercises can help address these issues.
+Incorporating targeted strength and flexibility exercises can help.
 For instance, bridge exercises can enhance hip strength, while stretches for the quadriceps or IT band can improve flexibility.

 Anatomical Factors